101 Assisted Living Communities near Portland

 Government reports are good, but user reviews often provide greater insight into day-to-day life at these properties.
 Users have the freedom to share their feelings on meals, accommodations, quality of services and performance of the staff.
 Yelp is a great place to start, but reviews are also available on Facebook, Google and other review sites.

-Top 10 Questions to Ask While Touring Assisted Living Facilities in Portland
+What Questions Should I Ask When Touring Assisted Living Facilities in Portland?

 - Can residents personalize rooms?